AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 <img src="../images/roughness.jpg" alt="roughness" width="55%"/>

-And last but not least, the fact that even inside B3 (outside the library), the upper part of the fresco is barely visible to those looking at it, which is why we had to load the upper part as little as possible, so as to lose as few details as possible, but also to change the contrast between the filled lower part and the empty upper part.
+And last but not least, the fact that even inside the B3 (outside the library), the upper part of the fresco is barely visible to those looking at it, which is why we had to load the upper part as little as possible, so as to lose as few details as possible, but also to change the contrast between the filled lower part and the empty upper part.

 ## Timelaspe

 To record the timelapse, we will use a GoPro 3 owned by one of our team member.

-The timelapse record will last for around 2 weeks.
-Starting when the final fresco will be selected, and will last until the fresco is finished.
+The timelapse record will last all the project.
+Starting from our first project hour, and will last until the fresco is finished.

 We will be recording the different groups building the fresco, with their agreement, we could also record them doing the Rubik's cubes in their rooms, then follow them transporting the cubes to the library.

 The point of this timelapse will be to show to the other groups and keep memory of what we built, it will also be an interesting communication point for the school on social medias.

 The editing of the timelapse will be done with iMovie.

 ## Rubik's cubes configuration

-To create the fresco, we need to know exactly how every face on the fresco will look like, that's why in the [Program](#program) section, we will explain how Laurent created a software that, with an image in input, outputs the configuration of the Rubik's cube of your choice.
+To create the fresco, we need to know exactly how every face on the fresco will look like, that's why in the [Software](#software) section, we will explain how we created a software that, with an image in input, outputs the configuration of the Rubik's cube of your choice.

 The Rubik's cubes will be placed on the wall with double-sided tape, the tape will be placed on the corners of the rubik's cubes, making a big grid on the wall.
 Each tape will stick 4 cubes in one time, reducing the amount of tape used.